Indeed Access ManagerIndeed Access Manager Indeed Privileged Access Manager Indeed Certificate Manager

 The standard password authentication does not provide for security level sufficient for modern companies.
 The following information security risks can be associated with password usage - the users do not utilize complex or longer passwords, as a rule, because these are difficult to devise and memorize.
 This allows an intruder to mine employee account passwords.
 The employees use one and the same password for all applications and services quite frequently.
 This makes the problem even worse, since, having mined the password to one of the systems, an intruder gains access to all the resources available to the compromised user.

-Meeting the requirements of PCI DSS standard to user authentication
+Meeting the requirements of PCI DSS standard to user authentication - solving the problems of multifactorial authentication in information systems

 In April 2016, the new PCI DSS 3.2 version was adopted.
 Some of the changes introduced in this version become effective on the February 1st, 2018.
 These are changes in employee authentication upon access to bank information systems.
 In particular, starting from February 1st, 2018, multi-factor authentication becomes mandatory for a number of access scenarios.
 The PCI DSS defines the following factors or methods of user authentication: something that you know; something that you have; something that you possess.
 Here are some examples of the mentioned factors, that are the most frequently used in practice of multi-factor authentication.